Ubudu/Android-IOT-SDK/README.md

 Then add the following dependency:

-    dependencies {
-        compile('com.ubudu.iot:iot-sdk:1.4.1@aar')
-        // ...
-    }
+    compile('com.ubudu.iot:iot-sdk:1.5.0@aar')

 ## How to use?

-### BLE discovery
+### Bluetooth LE discovery

-Create an object implementing the `DongleFilter` interface.
-This interface is used to let the `DongleManager` class pick the desired device from all detectable devices nearby.:
+Create an object implementing the `BleDeviceFilter` interface.
+This interface is used to let the `DiscoveryManager` class pick the desired device from all devices being detected nearby.:

-	BleDeviceFilter dongleFilter = new BleDeviceFilter() {
+	BleDeviceFilter bleDeviceFilter = new BleDeviceFilter() {
         @Override
         public boolean isCorrect(BluetoothDevice device, int rssi, byte[] scanResponse) {
         	// example implementation: